-- Enforce zero tolerance for weapons, drugs, alcohol, fighting, tobacco, and inappropriate language. - Check lockers for drugs, with dogs, if necessary. - Look for suspicious bags and lumps in pockets or coats and pass this information to proper authorities. - Supervise children on the playground by watching for strangers. - Provide an in-school drug/alcohol counselor. - Monitor backpacks in schools.
+- Enforce zero tolerance for weapons, drugs, alcohol, fighting, tobacco, vaping, and inappropriate language. - · Have a system set up for legally checking lockers. - Look for suspicious bags and lumps in pockets or coats and pass this information to proper authorities. - Supervise children on the playground by watching for strangers. - Provide an in-school drug/alcohol counselor. - Monitor backpacks in schools.